Capgemini/capgemini.github.io/_posts/2023-07-07-spring-cloud-vault-kubernetes.md

 #### Policies

-Vault policies define the fine grained, path based access to specific secrets held within Vault itself.
+Vault policies define the fine-grained, path-based access to specific secrets held within Vault itself.
 The policy we're using for this example looks like this:

 ```
 path "kv/spring-boot-demo" {